T A T T O O A R T I S T

 Do you decline any potential clients or projects?

 -Yes, I do.
+I not only care about the safety of my clients but myself including.
+If you make me feel uncomfortable, I have the right to decline you as a client.
 If I feel like there is another artist that can meet your needs and vision, I'll happily direct you.
 There will just be times where there are projects I may not be particularly drawn in doing, or better put, feeling like it's in my vision of creativity and style.

 Do you do cover ups?

--Generally, I prefer not to.
-Unfortunately, it isn't something I prefer doing nor choose to specialize in.
-Although, I can give you my professional opinion/insight and see if that's something I'm comfortable in helping you with or happily redirect you to someone who will be able to look at it and take care of that for you.
+-Generally, I prefer not to and only take on projects I feel confident to take on and I can hide away the original tattoo underneath.
+Unfortunately, it isn't something I prefer doing nor choose to particularly specialize in.
+Although, I can give you my professional opinion/insight and see if that's something I'm comfortable in helping you with or happily redirect you to someone who will be able to look at it and potentially take care of that for you.

 Will you tattoo the inner lip? or my face? hands?

--Lips are a no go for me.
-Face and hand tattoos I definitely prefer that you're inked up quite a bit before you venture to higher "job- killer" tattoo so to speak.
-Although I see tattoos growing less taboo and more accepted in society in the upcoming years.
-As my own artist integrity, I prefer to not to jeopardize lives or opportunities that could deter someone from getting a job and to rethink those areas at a younger age.
+-Lips are a no go for me and something I personally do not have interest to do but as most things--I can redirect you.
+Face and hand tattoos I definitely prefer that you're inked up quite a bit before you venture to higher "job- killer" tattoos so to speak.
+Although I see tattoos growing less taboo and more accepted in society in the upcoming years and it's a privilege to dismantle the stigma behind tattoos.
+As my own artist integrity while we break those barriers, I prefer to not to jeopardize young lives or opportunities that could deter someone from getting a job and to rethink those areas for the time being.

 How can I know when you have any openings in your schedule or from a rescheduled appointment?

--The best way to keep up with what I'm doing is simply following me on Instagram--that's where I am most active.
+-The best way to keep up with what I'm doing is simply following me on Instagram--that's where I am most active and giving updates on anything that may come up.
 I generally will post a story update on my instagram informing that I have some time availability for someone to slip in.
+But during this time of my career, I don't get many openings.
 It does help to have your post notifications on from me on Instagram to be notified right away when I post anything, whether it is an opening in my schedule or my books.

-Also, I feel like I should add, that when I do advertise a spot it generally gets filled fairly quick within 5-30 minutes after posting.
+-Also, I feel like I should add, that when I do advertise a spot it generally gets filled fairly quick within 5-30 minutes after posting.
+Unfortunately due to my demand as well, it's impossible for me to keep track of everyone who wants to be notified other than just staying tuned in with my work.

--Even if my books are closed from commission, you are more than welcome to send me a message about reserving the premade design.
-When it comes to premade designs and things I specifically drew up wanting to do--you get a slip right into my schedule.
-I will be in contact with you to reserve the design and throw you dates of my next availability to fit you in for it.
+-I generally book flash / premade designs during flash drops + booking openings.
+In a blue moon, I will have a time slot I am looking to fill and will announce on my story.
+When it comes to premade designs and things I specifically drew up wanting to do--you can sometimes get a slip right into my schedule.
+It depends on what my book availability is and if that project will fit in my timeline and my plans.
+If it works out, I will be in contact with you to reserve the design and throw you dates of my next availability to fit you in for it. :-)

 Do you accept cash,card, or checks?